 Eating disorders in men

 It’s a common misperception that eating disorders only affect women.
-The reality is that eating disorders are serious conditions that can affect both men and women, guys and girls, at any age and from any background.
+The reality is eating disorders are serious conditions that can affect both men and women, guys and girls, at any age and from any background.

 However, in terms of treatment and recovery, anyone experiencing an eating disorder needs help and support to embark on, and continue with, the journey of recovery.